 - Legal counsel: Throughout your case journey, you may have questions about what decisions you should make, such as whether you should accept a settlement offer or continue with a lawsuit.
-Our attorneys provide legal counsel to help clients better understand their legal options.
-We are transparent in the advice we give, and we remain considerate of your concerns like we would for our family or friends.
+Our attorneys provide legal counsel to help our clients better understand their legal options.
+We are transparent in the advice we give, and we will remain considerate of your concerns like we would for our family or friends.

 Our Law Firm’s Reviews Express How We Treat Our Clients

 We don’t have to tell you how compassionate or empathetic we are with our clients – we can show you.
-Read some of our latest Google reviews here:
+Read some of our Google reviews here:

 - “I was in a wreck and hit in the back end, got in with this law firm and it has been a wonderful experience.
 Dealing with Lynn Dunn and Dawn McGill has been great.
 They are very nice, professional women that I have enjoyed getting to know.
 Thank you all for your love and support.” – Renee Sigmon

 - “There are not enough words to describe the great experience that I have had dealing with all of the kind people at Hammack Law.
 Whenever I called or texted, you would think I was their only client.
-They immediately answered and was always so professional, but yet made me feel like family.
+They immediately answered and [were] always so professional, but yet made me feel like family.
 Lynn Dunn always made me feel like my problems were her problems and cared about every aspect of things going on in my life.
 You don’t get that treatment anywhere today.” – Jean Smith

 - “I was very pleased with the quality of work and the outcome of my case.
 I felt they were genuinely wanting to do what was in my best interest.
 I especially appreciated how well my demand described my case and the hard work that went into it!” – Tara Richter